 This easy, 6 ingredient Pesto alla Trapanese recipe (Sicilian Pesto) is unexpectedly delicious.
 The star ingredient?
 Fresh tomatoes!

 Pesto alla Trapanese: have you heard of it?
 Typically upstaged by its famous cousin Pesto alla Genovese, this spunky, Sicilian spin-off is one to watch.
-If you love pesto, or crave the classic combination of tomato and basil, it’s a must-try “no-cook” sauce to level up your repertoire.
+If you love pesto, or crave the classic combination of tomato and basil, it’s a must-try “no-cook” pasta sauce to level up your repertoire.

 What Is Trapanese?

 Pesto alla Trapanese is a flavorful Sicilian pesto made with fresh basil, almonds, tomatoes, garlic, olive oil and cheese, usually Pecorino, Parmesan or both.
 Comparatively speaking, it’s similar to classic basil pesto in that it’s a fresh, basil-forward sauce.
-However, since it’s made with almonds (not pine nuts) and sweet, juicy tomatoes (surprise ingredient!) it becomes a completely different recipe.
+However, since it’s made with almonds (not pine nuts) and sweet, juicy tomatoes (surprise ingredient!) it becomes a completely different pesto recipe.

 And The Taste?